boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 </table>

 > **NOTE:**  Each template should mandatorily start with today function.
-> For a template, if the format function is used, it should be the last function call.
+> For a template, if the format function is used, it should be the final function call.

 ## Related links
 [Data Transformation](/working-with-data-sources/data-modeling/joining-table/)